maitreyak/APUE_Book_Solutions/chapter14.md

 Real time: Mutiple buffer writes: writev COUNT 2024 SIZE 4024: 0.000010054 Real time: Single buffer of size 8144576 write: 0.089522168
 ```
+# 14.10 Run the program in Figure 14.27 to copy a file and determine whether the last-access time for the input file is updated.